 Sometimes, a simple thing like a user account might be causing the issue.
 Therefore, you must try and create a new account.
 Here's how:

-Once the user is created, sign out of your account or restart your PC.
-Then, sign in to the new user and see if the Windows key works.
-If it is, delete the other users.
+After creating a new user, log out of your account or restart your PC.
+Then, sign in to the new user and check if the Windows key is working.
+If it is, you can safely delete the other users.
+This resolves the issue where the Windows key is not working for a user.

-This will replace missing files or fix/reinstall corrupted Windows apps, services, or files.
-Thus, fixing the issue.
-If it persists, move on to the next step.
+The System File Checker will replace missing files or fix/reinstall corrupted Windows apps, services, or files, which should resolve the issue.
+If the problem persists, proceed to the next step.

 If you have a gaming keyboard, it likely features a Windows lock button.
 Otherwise, it might have a shortcut to prevent the Windows key from working.
-Here's an example:
+For example, some keyboards have a key labeled "Fn" or "Function" that can be pressed in combination with another key to temporarily disable the Windows key.
+The specific key combination may vary depending on the keyboard model, but it's usually something like Fn + Esc or Fn + F1.

 Gaming keyboards also tend to have their memories.
-This memory allows them to remember the lighting settings and other shortcuts, such as macro keys.
-So, here's what you need to do:
+This memory allows them to remember lighting settings and other shortcuts, such as macro keys.
+To utilize this feature, you can save your preferred settings and recall them later, or even set up different profiles for different games or scenarios.
+This way, you can easily switch between various configurations to suit your needs.

 Step 1.
 Pull off the critical cap of your Windows button.

 Step 2.
-Grab the mechanical key with a tweezer and pull it out.
+Pull the mechanical key out with a tweezer.

 Step 4.
 Replace the pulled-out key.